brian-team/brian2/docs_sphinx/user/numerical_integration.rst

 The complete list of available methods is the following:

 * ``'exact'``: exact integration for linear equations (alternative name: ``'linear'``)
-* ``'independent'``: exact integration for a system of independent equations, where all the equations can be analytically solved independently
 * ``'exponential_euler'``: exponential Euler integration for conditionally linear equations
 * ``'euler'``: forward Euler integration (for additive stochastic